nens/sensordata-demo/README.md

 - [x] Deploy the "hello world" version.
 - [x] Add POST url to receive messages from chirpstack (initially just for logging those messages and to get the communication set up).
 - [x] Add docker-compose file with FROST-server.
-- [ ] Actually send messages towards FROST.
+- [x] Actually send messages towards FROST.
+- [ ] Try to add the connected-systems app, too.

 ## Code structure